SusandhyaNarayaneeDas/Business_Basics_IPL_Analysis/README.md

 # 🏏 IPL 2025: Economic & Social Impact Analysis

-This project was created as part of the **Codebasics Resume Project Challenge #15**, which required participants to analyze the **economic and social impact of IPL 2025 advertisements**.
+This project is created as part of the **Codebasics Resume Project Challenge #15**, which required participants to analyze the **economic and social impact of IPL 2025 advertisements**.

 ## 📌 Objective